carpentries/instructor-training/_episodes/01-welcome.md

 > In the Etherpad, write down your name, the best class you ever
 > took (or one class from your top ten, if you can't decide), and
 > what made it so great.
+> This exercise should take about 2 minutes.
 {: .challenge}

 Hello everyone, and welcome to the Data Carpentry and Software Carpentry